tonyzhao-jt/vllm-PQ/docs/source/design/kernel/paged_attention.rst

 -  The kernel function takes a list of arguments for the current thread to perform its assigned work.
-The three most important arguments are the ``q``, ``k_cache``, and ``v_cache`` input pointers, which point to a query, a key, and value data on global memory that need to be read and processed.
+The three most important arguments are the ``q``, ``k_cache``, and ``v_cache`` input pointers, which point to query, key, and value data on global memory that need to be read and processed.
 The ``out`` output pointer points to global memory where the result should be written.
 These four pointers actually refer to multi-dimensional arrays, but each thread only accesses the